 - a.
-Fedwires between Board accounts can be initiated and approved by the Chief Financial Officer or his/her designee. - b.
-Templates of Fedwire instructions to non-Board accounts shall be established by a Finance Department employee using software provided by the Board's financial institutions and approved by the Chief Financial Officer.
-Wires to non-Board accounts require two-factor authentication to initiate the wire and a second approval to complete. - 2.
-ACH Transactions - a.
 Vendors may be paid via ACH Credit transactions when advantageous to the Board.
 An ACH Credit transaction is where money is sent from a Board account to the vendors' appropriate bank account. - b.
 ACH Debit transactions are prohibited unless the counterparty to the transaction is another governmental entity or required by a Board approved contract.
 An ACH Debit transaction is where money is retrieved from a Board account by the counterparty's financial institution. - c.
 Authorized vendors to be paid via ACH will be set up to receive such payments in the Board's financial system by finance department personnel, upon approval by the Chief Financial Officer.
 Such payments will be initiated by the accounts payable fiscal assistant in compliance with procedures established by the Finance department. - d.
 Payment of employees' wages via direct deposit or paycard will be initiated by the payroll department in compliance with procedures established by the payroll department. - e.
 ACH transactions require two-factor authentication to initiate the ACH transaction and a second approval to complete. - 3.
 Other Electronic Funds Transfers.
 Transactions, through either an established method or any method that may be developed in the future, are permitted, so long as such transactions are structured so that Board funds may not be transferred to non-Board accounts at the sole discretion of the Chief Financial Officer or other Board employee.
 Instructions to transfer funds electronically, to non-Board accounts, shall always be established under dual control, one District employee inputting the payment instructions and a second District employee approving the instructions.
 Said instructions can then be used by the Chief Financial Officer or his/her designee to execute an electronic transfer of funds.

 - D. The Board shall approve agreements with the Board's financial institution(s).
 Such agreements shall set forth internal controls required by State law and State Board Rule that will provide adequate integrity, security, confidentiality, and auditability of business transactions conducted by electronic commerce, including, but not limited to, the following: - 1.
-The official title of the bank account(s) subject to the agreement and each type of transaction approved, such as deposits, disbursements or transfers, shall be specified; - 2. the manual signatures of the Board Chairman, Superintendent, as the authorized check signers for Board issued checks: - 3. a requirement that, when funds are properly delivered to the receiving institution, that institution agrees to become responsible for prompt and diligent processing of the funds; - 4. a requirement that written or printed documentation from the financial institution acknowledging such transactions, including but not limited to deposit slips, debit and credit memos, trust receipts, transfer acknowledgements, or canceled warrants, shall be provided so that it may be kept in the official files of the School District, which shall be maintained in a manner which facilitates easy review and validation of transactions. - 3.
+The official title of the bank account(s) subject to the agreement and each type of transaction approved, such as deposits, disbursements or transfers, shall be specified; - 2. the manual signatures of the Board Chairman, Superintendent, as the authorized check signers for Board issued checks; - a requirement that, when funds are properly delivered to the receiving institution, that institution agrees to become responsible for prompt and diligent processing of the funds; - 4. a requirement that written or printed documentation from the financial institution acknowledging such transactions, including but not limited to deposit slips, debit and credit memos, trust receipts, transfer acknowledgements, or canceled warrants, shall be provided so that it may be kept in the official files of the School District, which shall be maintained in a manner which facilitates easy review and validation of transactions. - 3.
 Internal Controls and Delegation of Authority - A. The oversight of the EFTs resides with the Chief Financial Officer and the Director of Finance.
 A system of internal controls and operational procedures has been established to manage the funds transfer process and the reconciliation of bank accounts.
 Staff will utilize effective internal controls including the separation of duties when performing funds transfers and cash management functions.
 The internal controls are designed to prevent losses of monies, which might arise from fraud, employee error, and misrepresentation by third parties, or imprudent actions by employees.